straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Create a Vault Service Principal

-In order for vault to have permissions to generate Service Principals, it needs a Service Principal of it's own.
+In order for vault to have permissions to generate Service Principals, it needs a Service Principal of its own.
 The Azure CLI makes this really easy, however there are additional steps.

-Create the Service Principal and give it scope over your subscription in one command.
+Create the Service Principal and give it scope over your subscription in one command:

 ```sh
 $ az ad sp create-for-rbac -n Vault.SPN --role Owner --scope /subscriptions/<Subscription Id>